scottrigby/basekamp-next/README.md

 - [ ] Add new pages:
     - [ ] "Support" page, from http://basekamp.com/support.
 Link in footer behind copyright
     - [ ] "Thanks" page, from http://basekamp.com/support/allies.
 Link in footer behind copyright
+- [ ] Look on server for other files (sites/default/files) and make sure we have them stored somewhere in case they're needed.
+Evaluate whether we add to git, host somewhere else, or just keep as backup somewhere without serving them online for the time being

 ## Getting Started